 This label is referred to as "The Grassroots Alternative to Certified Organic", and is a far less expensive and more accessible alternative to the USDA National Organic Certification program for farmers.
 Similar to organically grown produce, Certified Naturally Grown farmers don't use synthetic fertilizers, pesticides, herbicides, or GMOs.
 CNG farmers typically sell at farmers markets, through CSA's and at local, independent grocers and can be recognized by the label!

 Regardless of the label, it is important to understand where and how food is produced.
 Transparency is key to this understanding.
 Being able to identify the miles food travels from source to market and the practices used to grow that food will empower individuals to make better food choices amongst the many labels.
-One of the major benefits of growing in the LGM is the ability to provide unparalleled transparency in all operations from seed to harvest.
+One of the major benefits of growing in the Greenery is the ability to provide unparalleled transparency in all operations from seed to harvest.
 Our farmers are able to communicate the complete story of how food is grown to their customers, and demonstrate good agricultural practices throughout the whole process.